How to Receive Money From Overseas Using ANZ Bank

 Related Link: Receiving Money from Overseas with ANZ Bank

 ANZ Bank does not check payment details.

 If payment details are incorrect it may result in an unsuccessful transfer or the wrong account receiving funds.
 It's pivotal that you provide the correct details to the person making the payment.
 This will save time for both parties and ensure you receive your payment without any issues.

 If you want to get the most value out of your currency exchange, consider asking the sender to use a dedicated currency exchange or money transfer service.
-Sending you money using their bank can be expensive.
+Sending your money using their bank can be expensive.
 They will pay higher fees and get a worse exchange rate than using a dedicated money transfer specialist.
 While this can mean more fees for them, it can also mean you can hit with some fees and receive less money.